kope-kope/StormGdocs/api.md

 ## Update Investor
+***
 *PUT* `/partners/investor/:id`

-Update investor's details, you can only update the details of `active` investors
+A simple HTTP PUT request to the investors API and you can update the details for an investor within few seconds.
+However, this will be successful for an `Active` investor

 ### Headers
 | Field           | Data type | Description                         |